What The Fresh Prince of Bel-Air taught us about race, sex and family

 In early episodes, Will wasted no time calling out Phil, Carlton and Hilary on “forgetting where they” came from and closing themselves off from the black community with all their money….
 Until he eventually realises calling a black person an “Uncle Tom” is one of the most harmful things a person can say.
 It all came to a head in season four’s “Blood Is Thicker Than Mud“ episode, when Carlton slapped down a black frat brother for calling him a sellout: “Being black isn't what I'm trying to be...
 It's what I am.”

-WHY IT ALL STILL MATTERS IN 2016 (MAYBE NOW MORE THAN EVER)
+WHY IT ALL STILL MATTERS (MAYBE NOW MORE THAN EVER)

-Earlier this year when asked about a possible reboot, Will Smith said “I don’t think ever—like, pretty close to when Hell freezes over.
+In 2016 Will Smith said about a possible reboot: “I don’t think ever—like, pretty close to when Hell freezes over.
 Pretty close, like, we’re gonna leave that one alone.”
-While he wouldn’t be the first to backtrack on a “no, never, never-ever”, that’s a pretty strong statement.
-But with DeRay Mckesson’s Black Lives Matter movement at the forefront of as strong a push for societal change as there’s been in decades, who knows...
+While he wouldn’t be the first to backtrack on a “no, never, never-ever”, that was a pretty strong statement.

 During the original show’s run, NBC toyed with ending The Fresh Prince at the fourth and fifth series finales.
 At every point, people involved in the making of The Fresh Prince were scared of the show running too long because they realised just how special, just how much of a one-off the show was.